Rycona/FF6-BC-Scouter/README.md

 This repository holds a set of Lua scripts to aid in playing Beyond Chaos, a FF6 randomizer.
 This code will make a separate window that will display extra contextual information about the game.
 This includes item info in places other than inventory (helpful with 'masseffect' seeds) and spell/esper info in the Skills menu.
-The scope of this script is to ease access of already viewable information, and thusly, should still qualify the user for BC leaderboards.
+The scope of this script is to ease access of already viewable information.

+NOTE!: There are fixes needed in order for use of this is fairly qualify for BC Leaderboards!

 TO USE
 -----------------------------------------